celerik/react-boilerplate/source/README.md

 ```

 ##### Run different environments
-FlowOS has suppor for many different environments right now and running this project with ```npm start``` will only deploy a development version in your browser.
+FlowOS has support for many different environments right now and running this project with ```npm start``` will only deploy a development version in your browser.
 You can set an environment variable for any of these before running ```npm start``` command
 ```
 SET REACT_APP_ENVIRONMENT=local
 SET REACT_APP_ENVIRONMENT=qa
 SET REACT_APP_ENVIRONMENT=production
 ```
-If needed, you can change some of the following configuartions in any ```env-{NAME}.json``` file located at ```/config/settings```
+If needed, you can change some of the following configurations in any ```env-{NAME}.json``` file located at ```/config/settings```

 - Any of the microservices root URL
 - Service Mocker configuration
-- Redux middlewares configuration
+- Redux middleware configuration
-- Mocked third party API's authorizations *(Please, don't leave any of these keys in your production deployment)*
+- Mocked third party APIs authorizations *(Please, don't leave any of these keys in your production deployment)*

 ##### Build
 For building this code you can simply run